astronomer/docs/software/deploy-dags.md

 1. Open your Deployment in the Astronomer Software UI.
 2. In the **Settings** tab under the **DAG Deployment** section, change the **Mechanism** to **DAG Only Deployment**.
 3. Click **Deploy changes**
 4. Redeploy your DAGs using `astro deploy --dags`.
 See [Trigger a DAG-only deploy](#trigger-a-dag-only-deploy).
-This step is required due to all DAGs in your deployed image being erased when you enable the feature.
+This step is required because all DAGs in your deployed image will be deleted from your Deployment when you enable the feature.

 ## Trigger a DAG-only deploy